-General architecture plan of these tombs includes a raised square base.
-An arched corridor running around the main building.
-Single or double storey main building with the tomb and a huge bulbous dome built on a cylinder.
+The general architecture plan of these tombs includes a raised square base.
+An arched corridor runs around the main building.
+The single or double-story main building with the tomb and a huge bulbous dome built on a cylinder.
 A Chhaja or a small latticed wall all around the cylinder not only covers it but also gives an ornamental look to the dome as if it is wearing a necklace.
 Only one tomb stands like a Minar and has no surrounding corridor.
 Some domes of smaller tombs are different and look experimental.
 All the buildings are perfectly symmetrical, a distinct feature of Islamic architecture.
-Only in one tomb, instead of arches, there is beam and lintel structure.
+Only in one tomb, instead of arches, there is a beam and lintel structure.

 There is one tomb just outside the complex gate that is unfinished.
-To me, this was the most beautiful tomb – bare, minimalistic and giving an insight into how tombs were built.
-A huge bath meant to bath the dead bodies before laying them to rest.
+To me, this was the most beautiful tomb – bare, minimalistic, and giving an insight into how tombs were built.
+A huge bath was meant to bathe the dead bodies before laying them to rest.
 This is a curiously designed structure and I wish someone could explain to me how it was used.

 Baoli or Stepwell

-There is a fairly large baoli or step well that must have meant for providing water to the area.
+There is a fairly large Baoli or step-well that must have been meant for providing water to the area.
 There is a small on-site museum in the complex that is very basic and houses items found during excavations in the complex.
-There are water channels and gardens between various tombs.
+And there are water channels and gardens between various tombs.

-Another hidden gem of Hyderabad is Paigah tombs.
+Another hidden gem of Hyderabad is Paigah’s tombs.